Especially for Artists and Performers

 The Mountain View Arts Society has been bringing musicians and artists to Didsbury, and showcasing locals since 2011.
 The 8th Annual Mountain View Arts Festival takes place September 7 & 8, 2018 in Didsbury Alberta.
 Our desire is to showcase that Didsbury, Olds, Carstairs, Sundre, Cremona - all the communities in and around Mountain View County - have an incredible wealth of artistic talent.

 Great toe-tappin' music is the heart of any festival.
-Applications for stage performers ARE NOW OPEN!
+We now have a full slate and Applications for stage performers are now closed!
+Please check back for the confirmed schedule in the next few weeks.

 We bring our artists right into the heart of Downtown Didsbury!